 - Props should no longer fall though terrain when the player moves to far away (or goes to the menu)

-- Added collision to places and more accurate collision on the ferry prop
+- Added collision to planes and more accurate collision on the ferry prop

 - Added collision to the station platform prop